 Students should contact Dr. Jeffrey Wagman, the department's Honors Coordinator, at firstname.lastname@example.org if they have any questions about Honors Research experiences.

-The Honors Colloquium is an opportunity for Honors students to present their theses in a public forum to faculty and other students.
+The Honors Colloquium is an opportunity for Honors students completing Honors in Psychology to present their theses (HON 395.03, see below for details) in a public forum to faculty and other students.
 At the colloquium, students make oral presentations of their honor theses describing the background, methods used, findings, and conclusions of their research.
 Family members and friends are welcome to attend.
 There are two colloquia, during the fall and the spring semesters.
 In the fall, the Honors Colloquium is held in conjunction with the colloquium for Advanced Research Apprenticeship (PSY 390) students.

 Out-Of-Class Honors Credit

 Honors students assist faculty members with faculty research projects.